qbaron/git-sandbox/README.md

 # git-sandbox

-A safe place to experiment with git.
+A very safe place to experiment with git.